2025 Draft Budget & Financial Plan

 What other options has council come up with to generate revenue instead of lazily increasing taxes?
 What cost saving measures is council proposing to reduce residential taxes?

-Coral Beach asked 3 days agoMunicipalities such as the District of Lake Country must follow provincial legislation which has limited revenue streams available however the District does always explore what’s available both from the revenue generation side and the cost savings side, here are some recent examples and initiatives:
+Coral Beach asked about 1 month agoMunicipalities such as the District of Lake Country must follow provincial legislation which has limited revenue streams available however the District does always explore what’s available both from the revenue generation side and the cost savings side, here are some recent examples and initiatives:

 - Significant initiative and planning are going into trying to develop the Lake Country Business Park which would diversify the tax base, increasing the amount of business and light industrial tax revenue to the District and offset the residential tax burden